8 Things Every Tourist In London Needs To Know

 7. Please Stand On The Right

-You need to know some tube etiquette, we take this stuff uber serious.
+You need to know some tube etiquette, we take this stuff pretty seriously.
 When you get on the tube, let people off first.
-Seriously, barging past them helps no-one and just puts us in a bad mood.
+Seriously, barging past them helps no-one and just puts us Londoners in a bad mood.
 Also remove your rucksack and don’t smack people in the face with it, and stand on the right, walk on the left on escalators.
 It might sound obvious but apparently it isn’t.
-Move down the platform, move down the train and you’ll move up in our estimation.
+Move down the platform, move down the train and you’ll move up in our estimation – from tourist to local.

-Tip: Travel outside rush hour (or during the Olympics it comes to the same thing) and your tube journey will be much easier.
-Also NEVER stand on the left.
+Tip: Travel outside rush hour (and try to avoid huge sporting events like the Olympics ) and your tube journey will be much easier.
+Also NEVER, ever stand on the left of an escalator.

 8. Get High